humdrum-tools/humdrum-documentation/tool/degree/index.md

 In the default operation, **degree** outputs non-pitch-related signifiers in addition to the degree value.
 For example, in the key of D major, the `**pitch` token \"G5zzz\" will result in the output
-\"4/5zzz\" \-- that is, after translating G5 to 4/5, the \"zzz\"
-signifiers are retained in the output.
+\"4/5zzz\" &mdash; that is, after translating G5 to 4/5, the \"zzz\" signifiers are retained in the output.
 For some applications, echoing non-pitch-related signifiers in the output is useful.
-However, in other situations, the result can prove confusing \-- especially, when the non-pitch-related signifiers are numbers.
+However, in other situations, the result can prove confusing &mdash; especially, when the non-pitch-related signifiers are numbers.
 Consider the case of the `**kern` token \"4f\#\" in the key of D minor; after translating
-\``f#`\' to \``3+/4`\' (i.e. raised third degree in octave 4), the preceding non-pitch-related signifier \``4`\' will also be output, hence the value `43+/4` \-- which may cause confusion.
+\``f#`\' to \``3+/4`\' (i.e. raised third degree in octave 4), the preceding non-pitch-related signifier \``4`\' will also be output, hence the value `43+/4` &mdash; which may cause confusion.

 The **-x** option is useful for eliminating non-pitch-related signifiers from the output.
 For most `**kern` inputs, the **-x** option is